Focusing on solutions is far more powerful than focusing on problems.

 Many development projects begin with extensive analysis of the problems and their root causes.
 We find that an approach which focuses mainly on solutions is both more impactful and more energizing for those involved.

 We replace or compliment the usual problem-focused questions on the left with the solution-focused questions on the right.

 For example, we studied immunisation coverage in Nigeria.
-A view of DPT3 coverage yielded a bleak picture, with low coverage and a strong North-South divide which reflects deep differences in culture and development.
+A view of DPT3 coverage (a metric generally used to estimate immunization coverage) yielded a bleak picture, with low coverage and a strong North-South divide, which reflects deep differences in culture and development.